Term 4 – Renewing business

 Residency in India

-To promote a global perspective, the Executive MBA Programme includes an intensive one-week residency at the Indian Institute of Management, in Bangalore, India as part of the module on Creative Leadership.
+To promote a global perspective, the Executive MBA programme includes an eight-day residency in India where seminars at the Indian Institute of Management, Bangalore are combined with company visits.

-Proposes means to overcome the trap of being stuck in daily operations.
-Competitive advantage can be built through devoting more time to creative leadership.
-You study how organisations can encourage creative thinking through structural design and encouraging leadership styles.
-Case studies analyse creative companies such as Apple Corporation and Pixar.
+Delivered on site during the residency in India, this module explores how competitive advantage can be built through devoting more time to creative leadership.
+You study ways organizations can facilitate creative thinking through structural design and encouraging leadership styles.

 Before starting your thesis work, you will be requested to choose one of the elective courses Global Leadership, Organisational Change or Management Processes.
 Your choice of elective course will allow you to obtain a solid scientific underpinning for your thesis work, including literature studies and research-oriented round-table